 If I’ve learned anything over the past 5 years, it’s that God has distinct purpose in all that He does.
 In the Bible it talks about how At the RIGHT TIME, Christ died for the ungodly.
 Not a moment of my life has been neglected by my creator.
 No timing was accidental in any season I’ve walked through.
 In His great kindness towards me, he has used many different life experiences to mold me into the woman I am today.
 Some seasons required severe mercies to teach me hard lessons others were learned through his lavish blessings.

 And now I’m experiencing a different kind of hope and waiting and longing.
 It’s a quiet and more subtle waiting.
-A private longing that is unique for me, yet shared by so many women.
-This is the season of trying to get pregnant; something so personal between a husband and wife – yet shared by so many women.
+A private longing that is unique for me, but known by many.
+This is the season of trying to get pregnant; something so personal between a husband and wife.
 In all of the blogs and books and coffee break conversations, there’s a common question asked to most newlyweds regarding when they are going to start trying to have kids.
 There is a gray area as to what is appropriate to share as the recipient of those questions and comments.
 At what point or do you ever invite others in?
 At first- it’s exciting to know you’re entering the time you want to start a family.
 Coworkers or friends might be clued into you saying it MIGHT be time to start trying.

 Then as the months tick by without a positive pregnancy test – everything about trying to have a baby starts to get scary.
 People know I said I wanted to have kids – but don’t know we’ve already been trying for months.
 Their excitement and hope on our behalf – asking questions about when we will announce; they mean well, but their questions hurt.
 Those very questions stir up haunting fears inside my head.
 Am I broken?
 Will I disappoint my husband and fail to give him a child?
 Is my body a barrier between me and my biggest dream to be mom?